Altinn/altinn-studio-docs/content/app/development/configuration/messagebox/create_copy/_index.en.md

 ### Exclusion of data types

-It is possible to provide a list of data types you don't want to be copied over to the new copy, but which data type that can be copies are already fairly limited.
+It is possible to provide a list of data types you don't want to be copied over to the new copy, but which data types that can be copied are already fairly limited.
 This list of excluded data types have therefor limited effect.
 The copy feature will only copy data elementes related to a schema/form.
 This means that no attachments will be copied.
-I addition to this the data type being copied needs to be associated with the first step in the process for the app.
+I addition to this the data types being copied needs to be associated with the first step in the process for the app.

 ### Exclusion of data fields